moedaaboul/Quiz-App/README.md

 - Go back option to start the quiz again
 - Feedback following each answer whether the choice was correct or not

-Should note that the App prevents duplicate score entries from erratic speedy click entries.
+Should note that the App also prevents duplicate score entries from erratic speedy click entries.

 ## Contact